Trusted-AI/adversarial-robustness-toolbox/README.md

 The library is still under development.
 Feedback, bug reports and extensions are highly appreciated.
 Get in touch with us on [Slack](https://ibm-art.slack.com) (invite [here](https://join.slack.com/t/ibm-art/shared_invite/enQtMzkyOTkyODE4NzM4LTlkMWY3MzgyZDA4ZDdiNzUzY2NhMjc5YmFhZTYzZGYwNDM4YTE1ODhhNDYyNmFlMGFjNWY4ODgyM2EwYTFjYTc))!

 **[Important notice]** Versions 0.8 and 0.9 of ART contain a bug in the BIM attack.
-This was fixed in version 0.10 (see issue #85).
+This was fixed in version 0.10.
 Users are advised to update their installation as soon as possible.

 ## Supported attacks, defences and metrics